 Configure an observability stack

-By default, Rocket.Chat’s official Docker Compose and Helm chart includes a recommended observability stack for monitoring your workspace that can be easily enabled during deployment.
-This stack consists of:
+Rocket.Chat’s official Docker Compose and Helm chart includes a recommended observability stack for monitoring your workspace that can be easily enabled during deployment.
+This stack uses:

 Prometheus to collects workspace metrics